-Hojung Jun is a member of the Tokyo office's Major Projects: Energy, Mining & Infrastructure Group.
+Hojung Jun is a member of the Tokyo office's Finance & Projects Group.
 She is experienced in the development and construction of industrial plants, infrastructure and mining projects.
-Ms. Jun previously worked for an international law firm in Tokyo, advising major Japanese clients on foreign investment, petrochemical refineries and plants complex, infrastructure and general corporate issues in various countries.
+Hojung previously worked for an international law firm in Tokyo, advising major Japanese clients on foreign investment, petrochemical refineries and plants complex, infrastructure and general corporate issues in various countries.
 She also worked for a major construction company in Korea, focusing on complicated construction agreements (including Engineering, Procurement and Construction (EPC) agreements).
 She is a founding member of the Construction & Energy Committee of the Korea In-House Counsel Forum.

 Representative Legal Matters